briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

 Structure can accommodate the weight of the proposed small cell equipment.

-8. _(h)_ Analysis demonstrating that the proposed Facilities do not interfere with the Village’s public safety radio system, traffic and emergency signal light system, or other Village safety communications components.
-It shall be the responsibility of the Applicant to evaluate, prior to making the Application for a Small Cell Use Permit, the compatibility between the existing Village infrastructure and Applicant’s proposed Facilities.
+8. _(h)_ Analysis demonstrating that the proposed Facilities do not interfere with the Village's public safety radio system, traffic and emergency signal light system, or other Village safety communications components.
+It shall be the responsibility of the Applicant to evaluate, prior to making the Application for a Small Cell Use Permit, the compatibility between the existing Village infrastructure and Applicant's proposed Facilities.

 9. _(i)_ A landscape plan that demonstrates screening of proposed small cell equipment.